JoshuaWierenga/blink/README.md

 binary, blink only has a ~200kb footprint.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

+Note that only blink builds currently as blinkenlights/tui has been removed.

-Currently, this branch is focused on adding support for Windows x86_64 to blink for cosmopolitan binaries and enabling compilation with th MinGW-w64 compiler.
-This is somewhat redundant since I have already made changes to cosmo to ensure that Windows Vista, 7 and 8 x86_64 remain supported and have made some experimental changes to enable binaries to run on Windows XP Professional x64 Edition and Windows Server 2003 x86_64 but there is a chance that blink can do it better.
-There is also Cygwin support now that should work as far back as Windows XP SP3, even on x86_32 but that has so far proven to be unstable.
+Currently, this branch is focused on adding support for Windows x86-64 to blink for cosmopolitan binaries and enabling compilation with th MinGW-w64 compiler.
+This is somewhat redundant since I have already made changes to cosmo to ensure that Windows Vista, 7 and 8 x86-64 remain supported and have made some experimental changes to enable binaries to run on Windows XP Professional x64 Edition and Windows Server 2003 x86-64 but there is a chance that blink can do it better.
+There is also Cygwin support now that should work as far back as Windows XP SP3, even on x86-32 but that has so far proven to be unstable.

 To do this I have reverted all the way to blink's first commit(at least in its own repo), removed all code and then slowly started readding it